 Theme Class number of times Description Introduction 1 Explain the outline of this course GDP and 2.
-Circular Explain about the circular flow model of macro economics and the definition flow model of macro 2 • economics of GDP Input Output Table and General 2 Explain about the input-output table and its role on general equilibrium model Equilibrium Model IS-LM Model 2 Explain about IS-LM model to analyze both goods market and money market International 2 Explain about the international account belongs and IS I M model with trade Economics Explain about the international account balance and IS-LM model with trade AD-AS Model 2 Explain about AD-AS model which analyze the mid term Economic Growth 2 Explain about economic growth model in which long term economic growth is Model analyzed Summary 1 Summarize classes and check whether students could achieved its goal. feedback 1 Accept feedback from students
+Circular flow model of macro economics 2 Explain about the circular flow model of macro economics and the definition of GDP Input Output Table and General Equilibrium Model 2 Explain about the input-output table and its role on general equilibrium model IS-LM Model 2 Explain about IS-LM model to analyze both goods market and money market International Economics 2 Explain about the international account balance and IS-LM model with trade AD-AS Model 2 Explain about AD-AS model which analyze the mid term Economic Growth Model 2 Explain about economic growth model in which long term economic growth is analyzed Summary 1 Summarize classes and check whether students could achieved its goal. feedback 1 Accept feedback from students